felixhao28/distributed-job-scheduler/README.md

 ### Check the status

-This prints all the waiting jobs and workers' status.
+This prints the status of all the awaiting jobs and workers to the console.

 ```bash
 ./cli.py status